joshuasilva414/really-smart-board/README.md

-# tldraw agent
+# AI Whiteboard Built using tldraw agent starter kit

-This starter kit demonstrates how to build an AI agent that can manipulate the [tldraw](https://github.com/tldraw/tldraw) canvas.
+The tldraw agent starter kit demonstrates how to build an AI agent that can manipulate the [tldraw](https://github.com/tldraw/tldraw) canvas.

 It features a chat panel on the right-hand-side of the screen where the user can communicate with the agent, add context and see chat history.